 Financial Aid Scholarships

 Financial aid is available for students who can document financial need.
 Financial aid scholarships will be awarded until all available aid is exhausted.
-Incomplete applications will not be considered.
-Applications for new students can be downloaded below.
+Aid is awarded for both private and group lessons.

-The deadline for Financial Aid Applications for students who are new to Powers’ financial aid program is September 1, 2021.
+The deadline for Financial Aid Applications who are new to the Powers Financial Aid program is Sept 1, 2021.

 Thank you to Watertown Savings Bank and Cityside Suburu for their support of Powers’ financial aid program!

 Merit scholarships may be available for First Chair positions in the PYO Chamber Orchestra.
 Please inquire at the time of your MYSP audition if you are interested in chair positions.

 Powers Music School reserves the right to stop a student’s instructional activities, and reserves the right to collect funds through a debt collection agency for all delinquent account balances.